mayabenowitz/Origins/README.md

 ## 1.1 Time is an illusion

 Source is timeless.
 There is no past.
-There is no present.
+There is no future.
 Only the **Eternal Now**--where everything that can exist, exits everywhere--all at once.
 Thus, **death is also an illusion**.
 We are all multidimensional beings.

 **Your soul is an infinite dimensional wave.**